source-rashi/SkillSwap/README.md

 ## 🧠 Overview

-**Skill Swap** is a full-stack web application designed to build a community where people exchange knowledge instead of currency.
-From learning Photoshop to teaching Yoga — the platform connects passionate learners with willing teachers.
+**Skill Swap** is a full-stack web application designed to build a community to exchange the skill.

 Whether you want to **offer** a skill, **request** one, or **redeem** points for learning — it all happens in a secure, user-friendly environment designed for growth.